Receive updates on our range of cultural tours and music festivals via email:

 He obtained a B.A.(Hons) in the History of Art at the Courtauld Institue of Art, a college of London University, and studied aesthetics in the Department of Philosophy at the University of York.
 During two gap years he travelled widely in Europe, particularly Italy and Germany, and worked in a variety of concerns which included a museum in Florence, a building restoration company in Bamberg and a brick factory in Bedfordshire.
 After other temporary and part-time museum jobs and some art history lecturing, he settled into the travel business and worked for five travel companies in London for a nine-year period.
 He founded Martin Randall Travel in 1988.

 He retains a leading role in the planning of the company’s tours and other events, in shaping company strategy, policies and practices.
-Other responsibilities have included being a board member of the Association of Independent Tour Operators and of Classical Opera, and he is a director of History Today.
-A nineteen-year-old son is currently reading History at Oxford and a sixteen-year-old daughter is at boarding school.
+He is a director of ABTA - The Travel Association and a director of History Today magazine.
+Other responsibilities have included being a board member of the Association of Independent Tour Operators and of Classical Opera.
+A twenty-year-old son is currently reading History at Oxford and a seventeen-year-old daughter is at boarding school.

 Fiona has worked at Martin Randall Travel since 1997 – a time when bookings were pencilled onto paper charts and email was still a pipe dream.
 She has seen the company grow and strengthen, and has covered a wide range of roles in the process.
 She became a Director in 2005 and was also a board member of the Association of Independent Tour Operators from 2005–2009.